tjesi/TTM4205/README.md

-**This will be the official course website for TTM4205 Secure Cryptographic Implementations fall 2023.**
+**This will be the official course website for TTM4205 Secure Cryptographic Implementations during Fall of 2023.**

 <base target="_blank">